Ynn/selfstar/intro-felix.md

 {note}
 **What happens when the bundle becomes ACTIVE ?**

-Bundles can be endowed with a small class called an Activator.
-This activator can be compare to the Main-Class of the bundle.
-When the bundle is started and is dependencies are OK, the framework tries to find such class and call it if it exists.
-Reciprocally when the bundle is stopped, this class is called again to allow the bundle to perform cleaning actions (to free resources for instance).
+Bundles can come with an Activator class.
+This class can be seen as the Main Class of the bundle.
+When the bundle is started, as soon as the dependencies are resolved, the supporting framework looks for such class and calls it if it exists.

+Conversely, when the bundle is stopped, this class is called again to allow cleaning actions to be carried out (to free resources for instance).
 {/note}